fossasia/pslab-documentation/hardware/flashing.md

 To install the firmware:

-1. Connect to PSLab v6 board to the computer
+1. Connect the PSLab v6 board to the computer
 2. Enter boot mode:
 	1. press and hold the 'BOOT' button
 	2. press and release the 'RESET' button